saptakdutta/NASA_POWER_API/ReadME.md

 https://power.larc.nasa.gov/docs/services/api/temporal/hourly/

 # Current Progress
-<input type="checkbox" disabled checked /> Create a streamlined json/csv input interface for running the tool
+- [x] Create a streamlined json/csv input interface for running the tool

 <input type="checkbox" disabled checked /> Created a shell interface to run the tool so that jupyter or a python IDE is not necessary